Evaluating the Effectiveness of Personalized Medicine with Software: Methods

-How well do future subjects with treatments allocated by $d$ do on average compared to the same future subjects with treatments allocated by $d_0$?
+How well do unseen subjects with treatments allocated by $d$ do on average compared to the same unseen subjects with treatments allocated by $d_0$?
 We start by computing the \textit{estimated improvement score}, a sample statistic given by

 \bneqn \Ihato \triangleq \Vhat[\dhat] - \Vhat[\hat{d_0}], \eneqn